browserengineering/book/book/animations.md

 ======================

 The most complex part of compositing and draw is dealing with the hierarchical nature of the display list.
-The most natural algorithm that comes to mind is to mark animating visual effects as composited, and raster a `skia.Surface` for everything below it.
+To deal with this, you might try this algoritihm: mark animating visual effects as composited, and raster a `skia.Surface` for everything below it.
 This works fine for the single `DrawText` example we've been looking at, but starts to get very complicated when you consider nested